arvidn/libtorrent/branches/RC_0_16/docs/dht_store.rst

 In order to avoid a malicious node to overwrite the list head with an old version, the sequence number ``seq`` must be monotonically increasing for each update, and a node hosting the list node MUST not downgrade a list head from a higher sequence number to a lower one, only upgrade.
+The sequence number SHOULD not exceed ``MAX_INT64``, (i.e. ``0x7fffffffffffffff``.
+A client MAY reject any message with a sequence number exceeding this.

 The signature is a 2048 bit RSA signature of the SHA-1 hash of the bencoded sequence number and ``v`` key. e.g. something like this:: ``3:seqi4e1:v12:Hello world!``.